 03.01 First Item {Heading 2}

-Level 2 headings may or may not be underlined (on a separate line) to stand out from the , but formatting should be consistent throughout the sections in a document.
-If the heading is contiguous with the text, the underline should end before a terminal period. {Body Text 3}
+Level 2 headings may or may not be underlined (on a separate line) to stand out from the next paragraph, but formatting should be consistent throughout the sections in a document.
+If the heading is contiguous with the paragraph text, the underline should end before a terminal period. {Body Text 3}

 03.02 Second Term {Heading 2}